LindirQuenya/rpi_AD7705_daq/README.md

     make

+## Install

+    sudo make install

-## Running
+## Usage example

-Run it with the command:
+In the subdir example is a simple application which prints the ADC data to the screen.

+    cd example
-    sudo ./ad7705_test
+    sudo ./ad7705_printer

 ## General usage